Discretised sum-product theorems by Shannon-type inequalities: Introduction

 The approach in this paper is to start with theorems from fractal geometry that imply that certain arithmetic operations necessarily increase the dimension of any set $A\subset \R$ and then to use information inequalities to extract that simpler arithmetic operations (in this case, addition and multiplication) must already increase the dimension.
 Bourgain's original proof of the discretised ring conjecture and many improvements since relied on theorems of additive combinatorics (Ruzsa and Pl\"unnecke--Ruzsa inequalities).
 Our information inequalities make use of both the additive and multiplicative structure of the underlying field.
-In particular, we also prove a `ring Pl\"unnecke--Ruzsa inequality'.
-(We are only interested in the Shannon entropy version of these inequalities.)
 All these inequalities are immediate corollaries of certain instances of the submodularity inequality, that is, that the conditional mutual information of two random variables given a third is non-negative.

-The Shannon entropy version of Pl\"unnecke--Ruzsa inequalities were obtained by \cite{mad}; see also the blog post of Tao \cite{taoblog}.
+The Shannon entropy version of the Pl\"unnecke--Ruzsa inequalities were obtained by \cite{mad}; see also \cite{taoent}.
 Our proof relies on a recent theorem of Orponen--Shmerkin--Wang in fractal geometry \cite{orp}.
 Their theorem is a generalisation of a classical theorem of Marstrand.
-Using only Marstrand's theorem our technique would yield good bounds for the discretised ring problem but only when $\sigma$ is slightly above $1/2$.
 See §\ref{proofsketch} below for details and a brief informal overview of our proofs.

-We have been informed by Pablo Shmerkin that he and Tuomas Orponen have also obtained similar bounds for the discretised sum-product theorem.
-This paper will be updated with a reference to theirs.

-In §\ref{mainresults} below we cover the necessary technical definitions and state our main theorems for the sum--product problem (both for the discretised and the fractal version).
-In §\ref{proofsketch} we give an informal introduction to our proofs.
-In §\ref{section.prelim.info} we review terminology from information theory.
-In §\ref{section.prelim.fractal} we cover the things we need from fractal geometry.
-In §\ref{section.shannon.ineq} we present the arithmetic information inequalities for discrete random variables.
-In §\ref{section.discretised.shannon} we present a continuous/discretised version of the arithmetic information inequality that we need for the proof of the sum--product problem.
-In later sections, we complete the proofs.
+Since the first version of this preprint was uploaded, similar bounds were obtained in \cite{orpshabc} and then improved further in \cite{renwang}.